Federal Police of Brazil: History

-In March 1944, the police department of the Federal District in Rio de Janeiro was transformed into the "Departamento Federal de Segurança Pública" (Federal Department of Public Safety), or DFSP.
+On 28 March 1944, the Police Department of the Federal District in Rio de Janeiro was transformed into the "Departamento Federal de Segurança Pública" (Federal Department of Public Safety), or DFSP.
 The aim was to create a police with jurisdiction in the whole country, not just in its original state.
 Despite its name change, initially the DFSP only served in the Federal District, but acted at the national level as the maritime police.

 In the first half of 1946, the DFSP was given national jurisdiction, especially in cases of the illegal narcotics trade and crimes against public faith, and in the interest of national finance.
 However, a new constitution drafted on September 18 gave states the power to meet their needs of government and administration.

 When the federal capital moved in 1960, the DFSP moved to Brasília, providing Guanabara State with their public security services and personnel.
 Due to a shortage of staff, the DFSP had to be restructured, merging its staff with another local security agency from Brasilia, called the Special Guard of Brasilia (GEB).
 Afterwards, the DFSP improved its structure to mimic the model of the United States FBI and police forces in England and Canada, as well as to expand operations throughout the whole Brazilian territory.
 Also in 1967, the new Brazilian Constitution changed the agency name to Departamento de Policia Federal (Department of Federal Police) through art.210 of Decree-Law No. 200 of February 25, 1967.
-As a federal investigation agency, the mainly idea after the 1960s was to mold the Federal Police into the shape and effectiveness of the American FBI.
+As a federal investigation agency, the idea after the 1960s was to mold the Federal Police into the shape and effectiveness of the American FBI.
 In 1996, all positions in the Federal Police came to require a bachelor's degree.